Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 Businessowners: We are sitting ducks, give us guns

-Newsday spoke with several businessmen in the area who, while praising the police, called on the government and Commissioner of Police Erla Harewood-Christopher to make it easier for them to get firearm user licences (FUL).
+Newsday spoke with several businessmen in the area, who, while praising the police, called on the government and Commissioner of Police Erla Harewood-Christopher to make it easier for them to get firearm user's licences (FUL).

 A businessman said the authorities needed to “go full steam ahead” with issuing FULs.